Methamphetamine is a stimulant that produces a sense of euphoria

 We begin with the discovery in China of a stimulant that was in a rare herb called Ma huang.
 This stimulant was used in Chinese medicine for over 5000 years.
 It’s not until the late 1800 that scientists are able to isolate the source of the stimulation.
 Nagayoshi Nagai was able to isolate ephedrine as the source of the stimulant properties of the Ma huang.
 2 years later in 1887 Lazar Edelano is able to synthesis an ephedrine like amphetamine called phenyisopropylamine.
 This and other findings and experiments lead to the creation of methamphetamine in 1893 by none other than the one able to isolate the ephedrine to begin with, chemist Nagayoshi Nagai.
 It’s not until 26 years later that Akira Ogata was able to create crystallized methamphetamine.

 The first meth epidemic takes place in Japan between 1945-50 it spreads to Guam and the US Marshal islands.
-Later on in the 50’s and 60’s meth is marketed throughout the world as “pep pills” and sold for non-medical reasons.
-Also in the 50’s methamphetamine was used by Korean doctors to treat soldiers morphine
+Later on in the 1950s and 1960s meth is marketed throughout the world as “pep pills” and sold for non-medical reasons.
+In the 1950s methamphetamine was used by Korean doctors to treat soldiers morphine

-It wasn’t until 1970 that the US Congress decided to regulate methamphetamine and other drugs through passage of the Controlled Substances Act (basically the beginning of the drug war) this had an effect of forcing use and creation of the drug underground.
-It was during the 1980’s that new syntheses were discovered and smokeable forms of the drug were introduced to the world.
-This went on into the 1990’s when The US Congress again moved on methamphetamine when in 1996 the comprehensive methamphetamine control act was passed regulating mail orders and the precursors necessary to produce methamphetamine.
+It wasn’t until 1970 that the US Congress decided to regulate methamphetamine and other drugs through passage of the Controlled Substances Act (essentially the beginning of the drug war) this had an effect of forcing use and creation of the drug underground.
+It was during the 1980s that new syntheses were discovered and smoke-able forms of the drug were introduced to the world.
+This went on into the 1990s when The US Congress again moved on methamphetamine when in 1996 the comprehensive methamphetamine control act was passed regulating mail orders and the precursors necessary to produce methamphetamine.

 As of 2000 to present The US and the world have chosen methamphetamine as the hard drug of choice, surpassing Crack Cocaine